 mMTC could usher in an era of hyperconnectivity.
 As noted earlier, it can support massive numbers of connected devices—everything from environmental sensors to traffic cameras to IoT devices in buildings—effectively removing past limitations on the number of connected devices in a given area.
 As IoT devices continue to proliferate and network efficiencies enable longer battery life, the ability to support higher device densities becomes increasingly important.17 In addition, advances in edge computing technology will give further impetus to the “connected everything” future.

-mMTC has huge implications for the ability to create hyperconnected smart communities.
-Cities, ports, warehouses, and more will be able to embed sensors across the infrastructure, including pavements, buildings, traffic signals, water and sewage pipelines, and mass transit.
+mMTC has huge implications for the ability to create hyperconnected clever communities.
+Cities, ports, warehouses and more will be able to embed sensors across the infrastructure, including pavements, buildings, traffic signals, water and sewage pipelines, and mass transit.
 Cities already have embedded sensors in public infrastructure in a relatively limited way; 5G can support millions of such connected devices, even within small geographical areas, enabling a new era of public sector infrastructure management and maintenance.

 mMTC can enable multiple use cases in government, including:

 These examples provide a high-level perspective on how the underlying technologies differ.
 Many use cases will autumn under more than one category, however, requiring multiple technologies for effective implementation.